SamSherrill/games-comparison/README.md

 ### To Do During Next Pairing Session:

 - Refactor create with findOrCreate in 2 spots in other-controller.js
+- How are we displaying to the user that a user's games list is private?
+We likely aren't doing this yet.
+Our warning is only if we didn't find the user.
+The loading wheel takes a long time to disappear if we search one user and his/her games list is private.
+Then the network tab said that sharedGames failed, in red text.

 ### 1st Major Refactor Plans: